How to Build an App With AI: No-Code and Low-Code Guide

 Days 15–21: Add Review and Governance

 Decide who approves outputs, what must be checked, what’s forbidden.
-For agents: define permissions, logs, escalation, rollback.
+Define permissions, logs, escalation, rollback.
 For content: source requirements, originality standards.
-For student or academic work: disclosure, citation rules.

 Days 22–30: Standardize or Stop